 The Ohio Psychology Internship Program

-The Ohio Psychology Internship (OPI) is an APA-accredited consortium of Northeast Ohio agencies committed to the quality training of psychology interns.
+The Ohio Psychology Internship (OPI) is an APA-accredited internship program in Northeast Ohio committed to the quality training of psychology interns.
 OPI has been a member of the Association of Psychology Postdoctoral and Internship Centers (APPIC) since 1998 and participates in the National Match.
 Previously known as NEOUCOM Psychology Internship, the internship formally changed to Ohio Psychology Internship on July 1, 2006.
+At this time, we are an individual site yet we have been a consortium and would be open to additional sites joining OPI.

 Questions related to the program’s accredited status should be directed to the Commission on Accreditation: